How to Settle a Baby: 4 Helpful Tips

 As your bub adapts to the big wide world around them it’s normal for them to need frequent comfort.

 You may be wondering what can be done to help your little one drift off to dreamland so you can get some much-needed rest.
-While there’s no one-size-fits-all solution, these five tips may help you to settle bub sooner.
+While there’s no one-size-fits-all solution, read on for four helpful tips.

-Just as a structured bedtime routine may help you to fall asleep easier, it may also signal to your bub that it’s time for sleep.
+Just as a structured bedtime routine may help you to fall asleep easier, it may also be a handy tool in your ‘how to settle a baby’ toolkit.
 People of all ages respond well to reliable routines, and your little one is no different.

 Structure your baby’s day around satisfying their basic needs to start establishing good habits early on.
 The formula is simple: eat, play, sleep, repeat.